KhartesViewer/khartes/README.md

 Here is what the different entities listed represent:
 * You already know what nodes are
+* Free nodes are annotation nodes (nodes belonging to a fragment that has `Mesh Visible` turned off; see "Advanced topic: Annotation")
 * Lines are the fragment cross-sections that are drawn on the Data Slices
 * Meshes are the triangles drawn on the Fragment View
 * The Axes are the two crosshairs that meet in the center of each data window